scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

     u(-\pi,\eta)&=&u(\pi,\eta) \nonumber\\
     \frac{\partial u(-\pi,\eta)}{\partial \xi}&=&\frac{\partial u(\pi,\eta)}{\partial \xi}\,.

-The solution to (:ref:`stokesRectangleCouette`) is given by
+The solution to (:ref:`stokesRectangleCouette`) is easily obtained and given by the simple relation

 .. math::
    :label: rectangularUinW

     u(\xi,\eta)=\frac{u_{R} \left(- \alpha + \eta\right)}{- \alpha + \beta}

-and Figure :ref:`rectangularWU` shows a *Matplotlib*-visualization of *u* in the *w*-plane.
+and Figure :ref:`rectangularWU` shows a *Matplotlib*-visualization of the velocity distribution in the *w*-plane.

 .. figure:: u_bipolar_w.pdf
    :scale: 18%
    :figclass: bht

-   Flow velocity in rectangular domain (w-plane) :label:`rectangularWU`
+   Flow velocity in rectangular domain (w-plane); again with proper boundary condition (:math:`u_R = \text{0.4 m}/\text{s}`) applied to upper boundary :label:`rectangularWU`

-By again simply expressing :math:`\eta` in terms of :math:`x` and :math:`y`, one obtains the very same velocity distribution in the eccentric annulus (in the *z*-plane) as already depicted in Figure :ref:`concentricZU`.
+By again expressing :math:`\eta` in terms of :math:`x` and :math:`y`, one obtains the very same velocity distribution in the eccentric annulus (in the *z*-plane) as already depicted in Figure :ref:`concentricZU`.

 It is interesting to remark, that Equations (:ref:`concentricUinW`) and (:ref:`rectangularUinW`) look somehow related to each other due to the logarithm in both relations.
 However it is not immediately evident that they are actually identical.
 Nevertheless, due to existence and uniqueness theorems for the Stokes equation from [L69]_, one knows that relations (:ref:`concentricUinW`) and (:ref:`rectangularUinW`) are in fact the same.

 Figure :ref:`largeGapCouette` compares these two analytically obtained velocities with results from a 3D computational fluid dynamics simulation (using ANSYS CFX) solving the full Navier-Stokes system.
-For these computations a velocity of :math:`u_R=-0.4` :math:`\text{m}/\text{s}` is prescribed on the inner cylinder as boundary condition.
+For these computations a velocity of :math:`u_R=-0.4` :math:`\text{m}/\text{s}` is prescribed onto the inner cylinder as boundary condition.
 All obtained velocities are evaluated along the symmetry axis of the annulus across the larger gap.
 The inner boundary is then reached on the left side, the outer boundary is hit on the right side of this Figure.

 .. figure:: largeGapCouette.pdf
    :scale: 40%
    :figclass: bht

-   Flow velocity across the large gap within an eccentric annulus (eccentricity :math:`\epsilon = 0.5`) :label:`largeGapCouette`
+   Flow velocity across the large gap within an eccentric annulus (eccentricity :math:`\epsilon = 0.5`); armature on the left, polecap on the right :label:`largeGapCouette`

 As one can see, the two analytical approaches lead to the same velocity distribution across the larger gap and both boundary conditions are met exactly.
 On the other hand, due to the finite mesh size particularly at the outer radius :math:`R_2`, the boundary condition there is only approximately satisfied.